KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 + `kill()` - invokes the `onKill` hook function, then removes the object from the SC system.
 + `isRunning()` - returns a Boolean: `true` if the object is currently included in the core animation loop's `animation` Array.

+The default behaviour of a generic Animation object, when created, is to run immediately.
+Dev-users can prevent this by adding a `delay: true` attribute to the factory function's argument object.

 ### The `fn` function
 When the Animation object is added to the core animation loop, the loop will invoke the objects `fn` function - choke permitting - as part of each iteration of the loop.
 By default, the `fn` does nothing (in SC repo terms, it defaults to the `λnull` lambda function defined in the [helper/utilities.js](../source/helper/utilities.html) file).

 Dev-users can set the Animation object's `fn` attribute to perform any task either within the SC ecosystem, or beyond.
-This includes building a bespoke Display cycle animation - see [demo test Canvas-041](../../demo/canvas-041.html) for an example.
+This includes building a bespoke Display cycle animation - see test demo [Canvas-041](../../demo/canvas-041.html) for an example.

 ### The hook functions
 Similar to the `fn` function, the hook functions - `onRun`, `onHalt`, `onKill` - default to `λnull` lambda functions.
 Dev-users can use these hooks to perform setup and cleanup actions each time the animation run or halts.